A bound of the $\beta$-mixing coefficient for point processes in terms of their intensity functions

-We begin by recalling that intensity functions are defined the following way (see~\cite{Moller}). \begin{defin} Let $X$ be a simple point process on $\R^d$ and $n\geq 1$ be an integer.
+We begin by recalling that the $n$-th order intensity functions \com{(also called $n$-th order product density)} are defined the following way (see~\cite{Moller}). \begin{defin} Let $X$ be a simple point process on $\R^d$ and $n\geq 1$ be an integer.
 If there exists a non negative function $\rho_n:(\R^d)^n\rightarrow\R$ such that

 for all locally integrable functions $f:(\R^d)^n\rightarrow\R$ then $\rho_n$ is called the $n$th order intensity function of $X$. \end{defin} In the rest of the paper, all point processes will be considered to admit bounded $n$-th order intensity function for all $n\geq 1$.